3schwartz/fga-operator/docs/README.md

   latestModels: []
 ```

+### 2. Deployment with Label

-Given a deployment with label `openfga-store` with value same as name of the request like below
+Given a deployment with the label `openfga-store` set to the name of the authorization request:
 ```
 apiVersion: apps/v1
 kind: Deployment